Pfirsichgnom/RGB_to_HDMI/README.md

 # RGB_to_HDMI
-A simple RGB to HDMI core for FPGAs
+A simple RGB to HDMI core for FPGAs.
+Details at www.transistorundko.com